-Planning time of sowing to avoid frost or cold conditions during flowering is an important consideration.
-This is especially true in areas with long growing seasons where sowing time may need to be delayed to avoid Botrytis grey mould.
+Planning time of seeding to avoid frost or cold conditions during flowering is an important consideration.
+This is especially true in areas with long growing seasons where seeding time may need to be delayed to avoid Botrytis grey mould.

-Lentil seed can germinate in soil as cold as $5^{\circ}$ C; however, emergence will be slow.
-Seedling vigour will be greater if soil temperatures are at least $7^{\circ}$ C.
+Lentil seed can germinate in soil as cold as 5°C; however, emergence will be slow.
+Seedling vigour will be greater if soil temperatures are at least 7°C.